MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 Preparing the fragment merge is done based on information gathered by `FrozenWorld_RefitMerge_Init()` and is independent from ongoing changes to the state of the SPONGY snapshot or the overall Frozen World (including the FROZEN snapshot and Frozen World configuration).

 Normally, this step executes quickly, but if guaranteed real-time performance is a concern, it is safe to execute `FrozenWorld_RefitMerge_Prepare()` asynchronously in a background worker thread even across several frames while the SPONGY snapshot continues to evolve and the Frozen World alignment continues to be done.
-However, you must take care to not initialize another refit operation while this one is being prepared in the background.
+However, you must take care to not initialize another re-fit operation while this one is being prepared in the background.

-#### 3. Inspect fragment merge results and refit the scene
+#### 3. Inspect fragment merge results and re-fit the scene

 When `FrozenWorld_RefitMerge_Prepare()` has finished executing, you must change the transforms of some or all of your scene objects to accommodate the pending fragment merge.
 The scene objects affected by this are identified by the `anchorId` (or more precisely: the `fragmentId` of that anchor) stored in the attachment point you created and maintained for that scene object (see [Creating and tracking scene object attachment points](#creating-and-tracking-scene-object-attachment-points) above).